 Can you use canned pears in a pear bread recipe

-Yes you can but drain them well and pat them dry.
-Too much moisture can affect the texture of your pear bread recipe.
+Yes, you can, but drain them well and pat them dry.
+Too much moisture can affect the texture of your pear bread.

 Dense bread often comes from overmixing or too much fruit.
-Follow the mixing steps carefully for a lighter pear bread recipe.
+Follow the mixing steps carefully for a lighter pear bread.

-Can you make pear bread recipe without chocolate
+Can you make a pear bread recipe without chocolate

-How do you know when pear bread recipe is done
+How do you know when the pear bread is done?

-Can you reduce sugar in pear bread recipe
+Can you reduce sugar in the pear bread recipe?

-You can slightly reduce sugar but do not remove it completely.
-Sugar supports texture and moisture in pear bread recipe baking.
+You can slightly reduce sugar, but do not remove it completely.
+Sugar supports texture and moisture in the pear bread baking.